ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 <img width="445" height="214" alt="ag" src="https://github.com/user-attachments/assets/355d1891-0324-41a5-8d08-0cd481b078a7" />

 LLMs can be made and behaviorally conscious and more responsible in their outputs by rewarding good decisions and punishing bad ones.
-Training a machine/model to make better decisions/outcome by rewarding is known as **reinforcement learning (RL)**.
+Training a machine/model to make better decisions/outcome by rewarding is known as [reinforcement learning (RL)](https://mlu-explain.github.io/reinforcement-learning/).

 <img width="743" height="301" alt="rl" src="https://github.com/user-attachments/assets/40b0a8b3-c3ad-4ddc-af88-becbc3a35cec" />

-LMs can be made better by RL from human feedback [(RLHF)](https://github.com/ranja-sarkar/LLM-RAG/tree/fcf3c45b79c8cf1aeb2185ed6011b34b882ab53f/self-correction).
+LLMs can be made to perform better by RL from human feedback [(RLHF)](https://github.com/ranja-sarkar/LLM-RAG/tree/fcf3c45b79c8cf1aeb2185ed6011b34b882ab53f/self-correction).

 -----